Available with Standard or Advanced license.

 Sort —Sort the order in which replicas are displayed in the Manage Replicas pane.
 You can sort replicas by date, name, owner, role, and version.

 Search box —Search for replicas using a text string.
 Searches can be based on replica names or any of the other fields listed in the Sort option, such as date, owner, role, and version.

 Manage Replicas Menu —Access multiple commands for managing replicas from this menu.
 You can select from the following: Refresh Replicas, Expand/Collapse All cards, Create Replica, Create Replica from Server, Synchronize changes, Export Data Changes Message, Export Acknowledgment Message, Import Message, Reexport Unacknowledged Messages, and Logging Properties.

 Replica cards—Replicas are displayed as cards in their collapsed state by default.
 An expanded view of the card shows more details about the replica.
-See the Geodatabase Replicas menu section below for details.
+See the Geodatabase Replicas menu options section below for details.

 Replica in conflict —When synchronizing changes between a replica pair, if the conflict resolution policy on a two-way or one-way replica is set to manually resolve conflicts, your replica pair may synchronize successfully, however, conflicts may exist.
 When conflicts exist within a replica, this Replica in conflict icon displays on the replica card.
 See Resolve synchronization conflicts manually for workflow details to review and resolve conflicts manually.

 Expand / Collapse Replica cards —An expanded view of a card shows you all the general information for the replica.

 Synchronize Changes —Synchronize changes between a replica pair directly from a replica card by clicking the Synchronize Changes button at the bottom left of the card.
 The advantage of this approach is that it launches and automatically populates the Synchronize Changes geoprocessing tool with all the relevant information for your replica.
 You can then review the default settings on the tool and change the values as needed.